Share the Wealth

 The challenge we all face is bringing the generations to a common ground where so much can be shared and everyone can benefit from the experience at a time when we seem far too overwhelmed by the chaos of everyday life to do so.

 Here’s a prime example: YouTube!
-Here’s a short background of this current phenonomen.
+Here’s a short background of this current phenomenon.
 YouTube is a video-sharing website on which users can upload and share videos.
 Three former PayPal employees created YouTube in early 2005.
 The following year it was bought by Google, Inc. for $1.65 billion and is now operated as a subsidiary of Google.
 The company uses Adobe Flash Video technology to display a wide variety of user-generated video content, including movie clips.
 TV clips, and music video as well as amateur content such as video blogging and short original videos.
 Most of the content on YouTube has been uploaded by individuals, although media corporations including CBS, the BBC, UMG and other organizations offer some of their material via the site, as part of the YouTube partnership program

 HERE is the valuable lesson.
 The above paragraph is very basic, everyday common knowledge bordering on the mundane for millions of our two younger generational groups.
 Conversely, the above paragraph may as well be written in a foreign language to millions of us in the two latter generations.
 They have no idea of anything noted in that paragraph.